gannochenko/generilla/README.md

 <!-- ROADMAP -->
 ## Roadmap

-* getting generators directly from GitHub
+* Getting generators directly from GitHub

 See the [open issues](https://github.com/awesome1888/generilla/issues) for a list of proposed features (and known issues).